aws-samples/mlops-pipeline-prestodb/blog_post.md

     }])
     ```

-    -   **Runs inferences for testing the real time deployed endpoint**:
+    -   **Run inferences for testing the real time deployed endpoint**:
         Once you have extracted the latest approved model, created the
-        model from the desired image uri and configured the endpoint
+        model from the desired `image uri` and configured the
-        configuration, you can then deploy it as a real time SageMaker
+        `Endpoint configuration`, you can then deploy it as a real time
-        endpoint below:
+        SageMaker endpoint below:

     ``` python
     create_endpoint_response = sm.create_endpoint(
     EndpointName=endpoint_name,
     EndpointConfigName=endpoint_config_name)
-    logger.info(f"Going to deploy the real time endpoint -> {create_endpoint_response['EndpointArn']}")

     # wait for endpoint to reach a terminal state (InService) using describe endpoint
     describe_endpoint_response = sm.describe_endpoint(EndpointName=endpoint_name)

     while describe_endpoint_response["EndpointStatus"] == "Creating":
         describe_endpoint_response = sm.describe_endpoint(EndpointName=endpoint_name)
-        print(describe_endpoint_response["EndpointStatus"])
-        time.sleep(15)
     ```

     Now run inference against the data extracted from prestoDB: